 From its black ebony trees and wild guavas to the very-rare pink pigeons and Mauritius kestrels, this national park is full of wildlife—and unparalleled views.
 For post-hike sustenance, stop in the nearby mountain town of Chamarel (For a no-menu, local favorite try Palais de Barbizon.)
 Tip: The Black River Gorges trails can be intense (and poorly marked), so it can be wise to hire a guide.Dance Sega

 One of the coolest cultural activities in Mauritius?
 Dancing Sega.
 The music began as a folkloric custom, but the rattle and goatskin drum-driven music still has a very danceable place in today’s island scene.
-For a traditional-meets-modern take, toast the sunset at this seaside resort bar with a Chamarel cocktail and the rhythms of Sega.Eco-Buggy on the Riverine Trail
+For a traditional-meets-modern take, toast the sunset at the seaside resort bar with a Chamarel cocktail and the rhythms of Sega.Eco-Buggy on the Riverine Trail

 A green-velvet Garden of Eden where white stags roam free and waterfalls dive from untouched cliffs, Heritage Nature Reserve is a beautiful backdrop for off-road adventure.
 Try an eco-buggy or quad tour along the tree-lined, rugged trails of the reserve’s riverside Riverine Trail for the ultimate adventure.
 Tip: Don’t forget your (waterproof) camera.Sample the Street Food